Ruby Bouie Johnson

 Jesus is the Board President of Loving More Nonprofit, polyamory activist and leader in the community.
 He is a native of the San Francisco Bay area who began exploring alternatives to monogamy in 2004.
 In 2005 he attended his first Loving More Retreat.
 In September 2006 he was invited to join Loving More’s Board of Directors.
 He has worked at raising money for many worthy causes and continues to work tirelessly as Loving More Nonprofit’s volunteer Director of IT.
 Jesus has been presenting on polyamory at conferences, Universities and special events.
 He is a key coordinator for Loving More conferences and volunteers.
 In addition Jesus has worked in the computer information technology field since 1995.

-Robyn is the Executive Director of Loving More Non-Profit and a national organizer and leader for polyamory awareness.
+Robyn Trask is the Executive Director of Loving More Non-Profit and a national organizer and leader for polyamory awareness.
 She is a polyamory counselor, workshop facilitator and writer.
-Since 2004 Robyn has worked to expand media awareness of polyamory appearing in numerous articles, radio shows and TV as well as helping to connect the media with other polyamory activists and individuals.
+Since 2004 Robyn has worked to expand media awareness of polyamory and relationship choice appearing in numerous articles, radio shows and TV as well as helping to connect the media with other polyamory activists and individuals.
+CBN(Christian Broadcast Network), Montel, Baisden After Dark, Lisa Ling, Alan Colmes Radio, NPR, and Tyra Banks are just a few of the shows Robyn both appeared on and helped with casting.
 Robyn and Loving More were instrumental in the formation of Polyamory Leadership Network.
-A national speaker and advocate for polyamory she has been a speaker at conferences, taught at universities and been a featured keynote speaker.
+A national speaker and advocate for polyamory she has been a speaker at conferences, taught at universities, and been a featured keynote speaker.
 Robyn has been openly polyamorous for 25 years, raising three children in a polyamorous family.
-Robyn has been running polyamory support groups, teaching and facilitating relationship and sexuality workshop since 1999.
-In addition she counsels polyamorous individuals and families.
-Currently Robyn is working on two polyamory related books. robyntrask.com/
+She began facilitating polyamory support groups, teaching and facilitating relationship and sexuality workshops in 1999.
+In addition she counsels polyamorous individuals and families. www.lovemore.com, www.RobynTrask.com

 Marina was raised in polyamorous family from birth.
 As a young teen Marina identified as polyamory and bisexual.
 At age 15 she began assisting in organizing Loving More events from Poly Living Conferences to Pride Fest Booth and Parade in Colorado.
 In2013 she co-facilitated a presentation on children and raising sex positive kids at Poly Living Philadelphia and at Woodhull in August 2014.
 Recently Marina started a Teens in Polyamory Facebook page, a place for teens exploring polyamory or those raised in poly families to be able to connect and learn from each other.
 An aspiring actress Marina performed in the play “Journey to the West” by OpenStage Theatre in Fort Collins in the fall 2014, her first performance with a professional company.
 Marina is an honors student from GOAL Academy, a statewide online high school currently participating in concurrent enrollment at Front Range Community College in Fort Collins, CO and will graduate this spring.
 She plans to attend college at the University of Northern Colorado and major in theatre, and hopes to expand from stage acting and modeling to film in the near future. www.facebook.com/polyteenagers/